 Careers & alumni

-You will have the chance to work with industry professionals to create visual branding, professional lookbooks and moving image projects, developing your online marketing skills and helping you cultivate an original approach to fashion communication.
+You will work with industry professionals to create visual branding, professional lookbooks and moving image projects, developing your online marketing skills and helping you pursue an original approach to fashion communication.

 Throughout the year we’ll give you the opportunity to visit major trade fairs and fashion shows, including London and Paris Fashion Week, where you can make meaningful connections with industry.